Microfluidic PCR, qPCR, RT-PCR & qRT-PCR

 i.
 Thermoelectric temperature measurements for PCR in microfluidic devices

-Thin films are also widely used as temperature sensors in microfluidic device (2,22) once again for their integration properties.
+Thin films are also widely used as temperature sensors in microfluidic devices (2,22) once again for their integration properties.
 In PCR microfluidic devices, they can be easily integrated in parallel of thin films heaters (3,7,13).
 Same materials like Platinum and polysilicon can be used for the sensing parts.
 In the case of thin films, the measured temperature is therefore a surface one.
 Otherwise, larger structures like thermocouple can be used within the PCR chamber volume (9).

 Nevertheless, in both cases, thermoelectric temperature sensors present the disadvantage to be directly in contact with PCR samples which can induce contamination and interaction with PCR samples.
 Also, most of the time, the thermoelectric temperature sensors only measure locally the PCR temperature.
 For this latter problem, larger thermoelectric structures like interdigitated ones can be used to measure average temperatures (3).